lunarys/vbackup/README.md

 Controller for starting remote devices for syncs and stopping them afterwards.

 #### mqtt
+Use the [MQTT device controller](https://github.com/lunarys/mqtt-device-controller) to start and stop devices for the sync.

 | Key | Required | Default | Description |
 |-----|----------|---------|-------------|
 | start | no | true | Wether to start the remote device or not. |